tthomas7/rollbar_test/README.md

 heroku labs:enable runtime-dyno-metadata

-Need environment variables for
-ROLLBAR_CLIENT_TOKEN
+Need environment variables: The asset_host is used by the rollbar-deploy script.
+The client token by javascript.

+ROLLBAR_CLIENT_TOKEN='some-secret-token'
+ASSET_HOSt='something-something.herokuapp.com'

 After deployment the following two commands should push sourcemaps to rollbar.